vieapps/Components.WebSockets/README.md

 ﻿# VIEApps.Components.WebSockets

-A concrete implementation of the **System.Net.WebSockets.WebSocket** abstract class on .NET Standard 2.x, that allows you to make WebSocket connections as a client or to respond to WebSocket requests as a server (or wrap existing WebSocket connections of ASP.NET / ASP.NET Core).
+A concrete implementation of the **System.Net.WebSockets.WebSocket** abstract class on .NET Standard 2.x/.NET Core 2.x+, that allows you to make WebSocket connections as a client or to respond to WebSocket requests as a server (or wrap existing WebSocket connections of ASP.NET / ASP.NET Core).